PwnerHarry/Stronger_GCN/README.md

 ## Requirements

-  * PyTorch 1.0.0+
+  * PyTorch 1.3.x or TensorFlow 2.x.x
   * Python 3.6+
-  * Best with CUDA/10.0 and NVIDIA apex (we have used the container docker://nvcr.io/nvidia/pytorch:19.05-py3 with singularity)
+  * Best with NVIDIA apex (we have used the NGC container with singularity)

 ## Initialization